mui/toolpad/docs/data/toolpad/core/components/account/account.md

 You can wrap the default sub-components – such as `SignOutButton` and `AccountPreview` – and wrap them in `AccountPopoverHeader` and `AccountPopoverFooter` components to create custom account popovers, as shown in the following demos:

+##### Account Switcher

+You can build advanced menus – such as a tenant switcher – by passing in a component that wraps `AccountPreview` and `SignOutButton` with a custom menu:

+{{"demo": "AccountSlotsAccountSwitcher.js", "bg": "outlined"}}

 ##### Crypto Wallet

 You can wrap the default `SignOutButton` with your own action buttons inside `AccountPopoverFooter` to customize the popover footer section:

 {{"demo": "AccountSlotsWallet.js", "bg": "outlined" }}

-##### Account Switcher

-You can build advanced menus – such as a tenant switcher – by passing in a component that wraps `AccountPreview` and `SignOutButton` with a custom menu:
+### Labels

+You can pass in custom labels – including of different languages – using the `localeText` prop.

-{{"demo": "AccountSlotsAccountSwitcher.js", "bg": "outlined"}}
+{{"demo": "AccountCustomLocaleText.js", "bg": "outlined" }}